Valley Lodge (band): Band history

+On February 15, 2024, the band released "I Wrote a Song," the first single from their fifth album, Shadows in Paradise, with a music video featuring actor/artist Olive Hui from the band Late Cambrian.
+It was followed in April by "Daylights."
+Shadows in Paradise was released on April 19, 2024.
+The album was produced by Tom Beaujour (Nada Surf, Juliana Hatfield), who would then replace John Kimbrough as the band's second guitarist.

+In the media

 Valley Lodge's songs "Over It" and "All of My Loving" were featured in episodes of the sitcom Cougar Town.
 The band's song "Coming Around" was also featured on the sitcom Raising Hope.
 Their song "The Door" was used in a commercial for the GMC Sierra truck.
 "All of My Loving" is the theme song for Dave Hill's podcast, Dave Hill's Podcasting Incident.
 Recently, "All of My Loving" was also featured on a Sonic commercial for their hot dogs.

 Valley Lodge's third album, Use Your Weapons, was released on September 3, 2013.
 A video for the first single "Go" was filmed in Los Angeles in July 2013, and directed by Tim Fornara.